cryoEM-CNIO/Binder_Design_Watcher/README.md

 - `--max`: Total number of sequences to be generated

 **The optional flags are:**
-- `--fixed`: List of residues from the design you want to fix.
-It should be provided between brackets, separating residues with commas and defining ranges with - For example: "[1,3,10-20]" Default="None"
+- `--residues`: List of residues from the design you want to fix.
+It should be provided between brackets, separating residues with commas and defining ranges with -.
+If you are doing scaffolding, the template structure must have the chain A you are using as scaffold (with the same length you are using for the scaffolding).For example: "[1,3,10-20]" Default="None"
 - `--fr`: Number of Fast Relax cycles to perform (_No more than one).
 Default=1
 - `--nseqs`: Number of sequences to generate per run.
 Default=1 `No more than 1 sequence can be generated if the FR is set to 1`

-## ALTERNATIVE SCORING METRICS
+## SCORING METRICS

 There are several metrics to score your binder.
 The more general ones (and probably the ones which are more faithful) are the pLDDT_binder and the PAE_interaction, but we also offer many more to be used.